 Fill Your Toolbox with Tools (Plural)

 As I speak to my friends, scroll through social media, and talk with potential clients, I’m noticing a concerning trend.
-THE coping mechanism of choice for 2020 appears to be self-medicating (or, flat out medicating).
+THE coping mechanism of choice appears to be self-medicating (or, flat out medicating).

 Whether it’s marijuana, alcohol, sleeping pills, or prescriptions for anxiety / depression, more people are turning to substances.
 I’m not a doctor or therapist, and I’m not discounting that in some cases, prescriptions can be appropriate.